madebykind/madebykind-v3/content/landing/gifted.md

     img: images/mansplaining.jpg
     alt: Seth and Jess looking at a laptop together
   - title: Define and create
-    description: We bring clarity to your organisation by defining your brand strategy and create the foundations for future by outlining your brand vision and personality.
+    description: We bring clarity to your organisation by defining your brand strategy and create the foundations for the future by outlining your brand vision and personality.
     img: images/work-backlit-shapes.jpg
     alt: A laptop with a part of a brand guidelines document showing window shapes
   - title: Design and develop